SBI says charge on cash withdrawals to stay, digital transactions exempted

-New Delhi, April 15 (IANS) The country's largest bank, State Bank of India, on Thursday said that the bank has retained charges on cash withdrawals over and above four free withdrawals per month but has stopped recovering charges in such accounts on all digital transactions.
+New Delhi: The country's largest bank, State Bank of India, on Thursday said that the bank has retained charges on cash withdrawals over and above four free withdrawals per month but has stopped recovering charges in such accounts on all digital transactions.

 The Reserve Bank of India, in August 2012, had mandated that banks are free to levy reasonable charges in BSBD (Basic Savings Bank Deposit) accounts beyond four free transactions.
 The availment of such additional services shall be at the option of the customers, it had said.